awsdocs/amazon-ecs-developer-guide/doc_source/ecs-anywhere-runtask.md

 After you register your external instances to your cluster, grant the relevant IAM permissions, and register a valid task definition, you can start to run your workloads on Amazon ECS\.
 When running your standalone tasks or creating a service, specify the `EXTERNAL` launch type, and the Amazon ECS scheduler places the tasks on your external instances\.

-For instructions on how to create services, see [Creating an Amazon ECS service](create-service.md)\.
+For instructions on how to create services, see [Creating an Amazon ECS service in the classic console](create-service.md)\.

-For more information about running standalone tasks, see [Run a standalone task](ecs_run_task.md)\.
+For more information about running standalone tasks, see [Run a standalone task in the classic Amazon ECS console](ecs_run_task.md)\.

 ## Verifying your running tasks on an external Windows instance<a name="ecs-anywhere-windows-verifying"></a>